Recurrent neural networks and transfer learning for elasto-plasticity in woven composites

 \subsubsection{Constitutive behavior of sub-scale phases}

-Polymeric materials typically show a strain rate dependent mechanical response (see, \eg \cite{mirkhalaf2016elasto,mirkhalaf2017modelling}).
-However, for most thermoset polymeric materials, under quasi-static loading rates and at room temperature, an approximation of rate-independent behavior could be considered.
-Therefore, in this study, a rate-independent elasto-plastic response is considered for the matrix material.
+Polymeric materials typically show a strain rate-dependent mechanical response (see, \eg \cite{mirkhalaf2016elasto,mirkhalaf2017modelling}).
+However, an approximation of rate-independent behavior could be considered for most thermoset polymeric materials under quasi-static loading rates and at room temperature.
+Therefore, this study considers a rate-independent elasto-plastic response for the matrix material.

 The matrix is assumed to obey $J_2$-plasticity with linear-exponential hardening \cite{simo2006computational}.
 The yield function is given by

 where $\sigma_{\text{y}}$ is the yield stress, and $\sigma_{\text{eq}}$ is the von Mises equivalent stress defined by